bharathklogan/MLND/projects/image_recognition/README.md

 ## Execution Instructions

-Modify the object initialization in the file test_fileconvert.py to include the input csv file and output file name without any extension, and you can remove any object method call according to your needs as I would all the available methods.
+Modify the object initialization in the file test_fileconvert.py to include the input csv file and output file name without any extension, and you can remove any object method call according to your needs as I would have used  all the available methods.
 Then, execute the script by simply issuing the following command:

-python test_fileconvert.py
+### python test_fileconvert.py